 The locomotor behavior of the last common ancestor (LCA) of hominins and panins is a controversial topic.
 The main hypotheses posit that the LCA moved like (1) African apes, (2) orangutans, or (3) quadrupedal monkeys.
 In this study, we attempt to test these hypotheses by comparing the shapes of the final thoracic and first lumbar vertebrae of humans (Homo sapiens), chimpanzees (Pan troglodytes), orangutans (Pongo pygmaeus), and baboons (Papio hamadryas).
 We used 3D Cartesian coordinates to capture the shape of the vertebrae and then subjected the data to geometric morphometric analyses.
 Asymmetry was removed, and then allometry was minimized by regressing the landmark coordinates on log centroid size.
 Subsequently, the regression residuals were subjected to principal component analysis and canonical variates analysis.
 The analyses revealed a difference between the anterior and posterior parts of the vertebrae.
 They suggested that the anterior elements of both the thoracic and lumbar vertebrae of H. sapiens are more similar in shape to those of P. troglodytes than to those of P. pygmaeus and P. hamadryas.
-The posterior elements of the first lumbar vertebrae of H. sapiens are closer in shape to those of P. pygmaeus and P. hamadryas than to those of P. troglodytes.
+The posterior elements of the final thoracic vertebrae returned the same pattern of similarity.
+In contrast, the posterior elements of the first lumbar vertebrae of H. sapiens are closer in shape to those of P. pygmaeus and P. hamadryas than to those of P. troglodytes.
 Given the species' phylogenetic relationships and locomotor behaviors, it is likely that the similarities between H. sapiens, P. pygmaeus, and P. hamadryas in the dataset pertaining to the posterior elements of the first lumbar vertebrae are convergent, while the similarities between H. sapiens and P. troglodytes in the other datasets are synapomorphic.
 This is consistent with the hypothesis that the LCA used knuckle-walking.
 Thus, the present study adds to the growing body of evidence indicating that knuckle-walking preceded bipedalism.

-A Promising New and Simple Estimator of Initial Mass for Retouched Flake Tools
+Pop et al. A Promising New and Simple Estimator of Initial Mass for Retouched Flake Tools